Blog

 Salil Patel

-Salil’s research showed the effects of temperature, altitude, volume, gas and different syringe types on the formation of foam for Foam Sclerotherapy.
-This research has already been implemented into The Whiteley Protocol® , making sure that all The Whiteley Clinic patients get the very latest and best vein treatments possible.
+Salil's research showed the effects of temperature, altitude, volume, gas and different syringe types on the formation of foam for Foam Sclerotherapy.
+This research h as already been implemented into The Whiteley Protocol® , making sure that all The Whiteley Clinic patients get the very latest and best vein treatments possible.

 Chris Lee